grafana/writers-toolkit/docs/sources/write/links/_index.md

 The source is reused as described in [Reuse directories of content with Hugo mounts](https://grafana.com/docs/writers-toolkit/write/reuse-content/reuse-directories/).
 For more information and examples, refer to [`docs/reference` shortcode](https://grafana.com/docs/writers-toolkit/write/shortcodes/#docsreference).

-## Link to grafana.com pages
+## Link to `grafana.com` pages

 Use a full URL.

 {{< admonition type="note" >}}
-The `doc-validator` linter does not check links that use full URLs.
+The `doc-validator` linter doesn't check links that use full URLs.
 {{< /admonition >}}

-If you are linking to versioned documentation, use a full URL with version substitution syntax.
+If you are linking to versioned documentation, use a full URL with version substitution syntax instead of the version path element.
+For example, in Grafana, use `<GRAFANA_VERSION>` instead of `latest` in the URL `https://grafana.com/docs/grafana/latest/`.

+Version substitution replaces the `<SOMETHING_VERSION>` syntax with the version inferred from the current page.
-Version substitution is necessary for full URLs to link to the correct version of documentation.
+It's necessary for full URLs to link to the correct version of documentation without requiring the writer to update the version for each release.
-Usually, this is the current version of documentation.
+For examples of behavior, refer to [Examples](#examples).

-In versioned documentation, set the correct version in the root `_index.md` file for your documentation.
+To override the version inferred by version substitution, set the preferred version in the root `_index.md` file for your documentation.
-The following YAML example merges with the existing front matter in the root `_index.md` file, and sets `GRAFANA_VERSION` to be `latest` for that page and all child pages.
+The following YAML snippet sets `GRAFANA_VERSION` to be `latest` for that page and all child pages.
+You must merge the following YAML example with the front matter in the root `_index.md` file.

 ```yaml
 cascade: